Out of 44,000 restaurants, here are the true gems.

 Neighborhood: Tai Kwan

 You’ll definitely need to stop by Tai Kwan at some point in Hong Kong.
 Tai Kwan is a newly renovated cultural art center that was formerly a prison.
 Now filled with cool bars and restaurants, Tai Kwan also hosts the ultra chic Madame Fu-Grand Cafe Chinois restaurant.
-The food is traditional Hong Kong/Chinese cuisine, so get: Madame Fù’s Iberico Char Siu (aka: BBQ pork,) Madame Fù’s Cod with Ginger and Vinegar Glaze, Black Truffle Chinese Steamed Egg Topped with Spotted Garoupa.
+The food is traditional Hong Kong/Chinese cuisine, so get Madame Fù’s Iberico Char Siu (aka: BBQ pork), Madame Fù’s Cod with Ginger and Vinegar Glaze, and Black Truffle Chinese Steamed Egg Topped with Spotted Garoupa.
 Dim sum for lunch here is ideal, and brunch on weekends is perfect!